core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * IKM-Recipient is the Input Keying Material (IKM) used in the HKDF for the derivation of the Recipient Sender Key.
 IKM-Recipient is the byte string concatenation of the endpoint X's signature public key from the Recipient Context, the endpoint's own signature public key, and the Shared Secret.
 The two signature public keys are binary encoded as defined below.

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
 The endpoint uses its private key from the Sender Context and the public key of the other endpoint X from the associated Recipient Context.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
-For X25519 and X448, the procedure is described in Section 5 of {{RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.
+For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.

-* info and L are as defined in Section 3.2.1 of {{RFC8613}}.
+* info and L are as defined in {{Section 3.2.1 of RFC8613}}.

-If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.
+If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in {{Sections 4.1 and 4.2 of RFC7748}}, before using the X25519 and X448 functions defined in {{Section 5 of RFC7748}}.
 For further details, see {{montgomery}}.
 ECC assymetric keys in Montgomery or Weirstrass form are used directly in the key agreement algorithm without coordinate mapping.

 After establishing a partially or completely new Security Context (see {{ssec-sec-context-persistence}} and {{sec-group-key-management}}), the old pairwise keys MUST be deleted.
 Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient Keys when deriving new pairwise keys.